Platoon (film): Reception

+Critical response

-On Rotten Tomatoes, the film has an approval rating of 89% based on 120 reviews, with an average rating of 8.5/10.
+On Rotten Tomatoes, Platoon has an approval rating of 89% based on 123 reviews, with an average rating of 8.5/10.
 The site's critical consensus reads, "Informed by director Oliver Stone's personal experiences in Vietnam, Platoon forgoes easy sermonizing in favor of a harrowing, ground-level view of war, bolstered by no-holds-barred performances from Charlie Sheen and Willem Dafoe."
 On Metacritic, the film has a weighted average score of 92 out of 100, based on 16 critics, indicating "universal acclaim".
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Roger Ebert gave it four out of four stars, calling it the best film of the year, and the ninth best of the 1980s.
 Gene Siskel also awarded the film four out of four stars, and observed that Vietnam War veterans greatly identified with the film.
 In his New York Times review, Vincent Canby described Platoon as "possibly the best work of any kind about the Vietnam War since Michael Herr's vigorous and hallucinatory book Dispatches.

 "The film has been widely acclaimed," Pauline Kael admitted, "but some may feel that Stone takes too many melodramatic shortcuts, and that there's too much filtered light, too much poetic license, and too damn much romanticized insanity ...
 The movie crowds you; it doesn't leave you room for an honest emotion."

-However, black journalist Wallace Terry, who spent a two-year tour in Vietnam, and wrote the 1967 Time cover story entitled The Negro in Vietnam, criticized the film for its depiction of African-American soldiers in Vietnam.
-In an interview with Maria Wilhelm of People, he called the film's depiction of black troops "a slap in the face".
-In the interview, Terry noted that there were no black actors playing officers, and the three notable black soldiers in the film were all portrayed as cowards.
-He further went on to criticise the film for perpetuating black stereotypes, stating the film "barely rises above the age-old Hollywood stereotypes of blacks as celluloid savages and coons who do silly things".
+War correspondent Wallace Terry criticized the film's portrayal of its African-American characters as what he saw as lazy and lacking leadership ability.
+Some Vietnam War veterans criticized the film for showing the killing of civilians, drug use among soldiers, and its portrayal of officers as ineffective.
+Others praised Stone for a realistic depiction of the war.